SATVILab/dotfiles/README.md

 * **Devcontainers & GitHub Codespaces** (auto-installs)
 * **macOS** (Zsh/Bash; support untested)

+It has three purposes:

-Its primary purpose is to configure Git and/or HuggingFace authentication and configure R within VS Code.
+- Add Git and/or HuggingFace authentication.
+- Configure R within VS Code.
+- Provide HPC utility scripts for working with `Apptainer` and `SLURM`, and keeping large files within the stratch directory rather than your home directory.

 ---